|

 -

-a private property.
+Internment on a private property.

-investigation) and the Mayor (interment permit).
+Authorization required from the Prefect and the Mayor (interment permit).

 The town hall rarely grants an interment permit.